Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - The large weeping cherry tree lit dramatically after dark, with cascading branches that nearly touch the ground

-- Food stalls selling yakitori, takoyaki, and seasonal sakura-flavored treats scattered throughout the park
+- Food stalls selling yakitori, takoyaki, and seasonal sakura-flavored treats are scattered throughout the park

 - Local families claiming tarp spots early in the day for evening hanami parties